oracle-livelabs/multicloud/azure/adb-azure-provision/deploy-vm/deploy-vm.md

-# Provision an Oracle Autonomous AI Database
+# (Optional) Deploy a VM and Access Database Actions from the VM

 ## Introduction